 where each of the faces is a double Lie groupoid.
 We say that a triple Lie groupoid is a {\em triple Poisson groupoid} if it is equipped with a Poisson structure which is multiplicative with respect to its three Lie groupoid structures.

-The following result follows from combining the arguments of Theorems \ref{thm:doupoigro} and \ref{thm:doupoigro2}. \begin{thm} Suppose that the conditions of Theorem \ref{thm:doupoigro} are satisfied but assume that the structure group is a connected Lie 2-group $\mathcal{G} \rightrightarrows G $ endowed with a quadratic Lie 2-algebra and the boundary data are multiplicative.
-Then the moduli space $\mathfrak{M}_{\mathcal{G} }(\widetilde{\Sigma},\widetilde{V})_{\widetilde{H},\widetilde{L}} $ becomes a triple Poisson groupoid with respect to its canonical Poisson structure as in the following diagram:
+The following result follows from combining the arguments of Theorems \ref{thm:doupoigro} and \ref{thm:doupoigro2}. \begin{thm} Suppose that the conditions of Theorem \ref{thm:doupoigro} are satisfied but assume that the structure group is a connected Lie 2-group $\mathcal{G} \rightrightarrows G $ endowed with a split quadratic Lie 2-algebra and the boundary data are multiplicative.
+Then the moduli space $\mathfrak{M}_{\mathcal{G} }(\widetilde{\Sigma},\widetilde{V})_{\widetilde{H},\widetilde{\mathcal{A}}} $ becomes a triple Poisson groupoid with respect to its canonical Poisson structure as in the following diagram:

-where the boundary data are defined according to the notation of Theorems \ref{thm:doupoigro}, \ref{thm:twicardir} and Remark \ref{rem:baspoigro}. \end{thm} \begin{proof} Theorem \ref{thm:doupoigro} gives us a double Poisson groupoid structure on the upper side of the previous diagram, while Theorem \ref{thm:doupoigro2} gives us a double Poisson groupoid structure on each of the sides of the diagram.
+where $\widetilde{\Sigma}$ is the surface obtained by gluing four copies of $\Sigma$ as in \eqref{eq:surdougro} and the boundary data are defined according to the notation of Theorems \ref{thm:doupoigro}, \ref{thm:twicardir} and Proposition \ref{rem:baspoigro}. \end{thm} \begin{proof} Theorem \ref{thm:doupoigro} gives us a double Poisson groupoid structure on the upper face of the previous diagram, while Theorem \ref{thm:doupoigro2} gives us a double Poisson groupoid structure on each of the side faces of the diagram.
 The compatibility of these groupoid structures follows from the fact that they are obtained from reduction of a triple Lie groupoid.
 Let us follow the notation introduced in the proof of Theorem \ref{thm:doupoigro2}.
 We have a triple Lie groupoid